-The process of becoming an effective member of the health care profession involves attaining competency in knowledge, skills, and behavior.
+Becoming an effective member of the health care profession involves attaining competency in knowledge, skills, and behavior.
 Medical Assistant students are evaluated through testing, oral and written assignments, clinical observations, interaction in class, and internship performance.
 A shared process of student self-assessment and faculty assessment is considered, including input from peer skills partners, other faculty and clinical instructors, and supervisors at clinical internship sites.